 American Airlines travel vouchers can be redeemed either via mail or an airport ticketing desk.
 The safest method is to do it at an airport ticketing desk, especially if you need to book a ticket within 2 weeks.
-However, if you have to mail it in, be sure to get a tracking number and take a photo of the voucher in case it gets lost in the mail.
-Vouchers will usually get processed within 1-3 days by mail.
+If you have to mail it in, get a tracking number and take a photo of the voucher in case it gets lost in the mail.
+Vouchers sent by mail will usually get processed within 1-3 days.

 Can you book flights for someone else using the American Airlines travel voucher?

 That pretty much sums it up.
-If you have a travel voucher from American Airlines, be sure to use it before one year passes from the issue date, redeem your voucher at the airport if you can, and dedicate at least 1-2 hours of your day to this activity.
+If you have an American Airlines travel voucher, be sure to use it within one year of the issue date.
+Also, redeem your voucher at the airport and dedicate at least 1-2 hours of your day to this activity.
 In my case, it took about 45 minutes for the ticketing agent to apply the voucher to my reservation…which I had placed on hold, with all the personal information entered in advance!
-Also, if you’re booking a flight for someone else, bring their passport just in case.
+If you’re booking a flight for someone else, bring their passport just in case.
 You never know when you might need it.